macdougt/articles/docker/aliases/README.md

 | `docb` | Runs perl script that produces a numbered list of all running containers, giving the user the choice of which to enter with bash.
 If only one is returned, it will enter it by default. |
 | `docs` |  Runs perl script that produces a numbered list of all images, giving the user the choice of which to start with bash.
 If only one is returned, it will start it by default.|

-There are other aliases which I have found useful.
-The [get_content.sh](get_content.sh) script will fetch the files to include and the [.profile](.profile) includes the snippet to include the files.
+There are other aliases in the dot files which I have found useful.